Lead recovery workflow

 Turn the raw voicemail, form fill, or message into a short summary, assign it to the right person, and flag whether it needs a call, estimate, photos, or site visit.

-Send a quick acknowledgment, create the next task, and prompt scheduling so the customer hears back while the job is still fresh.
+Queue an approved acknowledgment, create the next task, and prompt scheduling so the customer hears back while the job is still fresh.

 After: open leads are visible